rojo-rbx/rbx-dom/docs/patching-database.md

 ## Roblox added a new property, but modifying it from Lua requires a special API
 Sometimes a property is added that cannot be assigned directly from Lua.

-First up, modify the reflection database to either add or change the property's `Scriptability` to `Custom`:
+First, modify the reflection database to either add or change the property's `Scriptability` to `Custom`:

 ```yaml
 # To change the property: